spdev2025/JavaPetStoreMicroservices/README.md

 # JEE PetStore redesing to microservices architecture

+Educational ”pet project” inspired by Java Pet Store Sun/Oracle BluePrints Program projects and courses on microservices development with Spring Boot 3 and current tech.stack.

+For Step-by-Step story on refactoring of legacy JavaEE monolith application to microservices architecture, please refer to the separate document: [docs\PetStore_Project_History.md](docs/PetStore_Project_History.md)

 ## Purpose
 The PetStore Project serves as a practical example for Java developers, Full Stack Web App developers, team leads, and IT managers of evolving enterprise applications.
 It demonstrates modern technologies, application design, and development techniques.